Supporting Students to Transfer into a STEM degree at a 4-yr University

 This REU is designed as an 11-week program where students will tackle an interdisciplinary problem in materials informatics.
 Participants will receive a stipend of $6,600 for the summer and will be provided with on-campus housing.
 Assistance with travel expenses is also offered.

-Students who have been accepted to Mines can spend the transitional summer months between community college and Mines performing authentic, cutting-edge research through Bridge Opportunities for Transfer Student Success (BOTS (link is external)).
+Students who have been accepted to Mines can spend the transitional summer months between community college and Mines performing authentic, cutting-edge research through Bridge Opportunities for Transfer Student Success.
 As a cross-cutting program, BOTS includes science and engineering researchers from across the Mines campus.
 A small fraction of these topics include water resources, energy, nanotechnology, biophysics, and robotics.
 Students without prior research experience are especially encouraged to apply.

-This EOL Technical Internship program (link is external) provides a unique experience to prepare science-focused students at two-year colleges for their future careers.
+This EOL Technical Internship program provides a unique experience to prepare science-focused students at two-year colleges for their future careers.
 Interns are hired for a paid internship to work hands on with technical and scientific support mentors.
 The internship lasts 20 hours per week for 12 weeks.

 Space Grant